Tony Awards 2022: See the list of winners - KTVZ

 By Sandra Gonzalez and Chloe Melas, CNN

-The Tony Awards celebrate the best in theater and this year’s celebration is returning to Radio City Music Hall for the first time since the pandemic.
+The Tony Awards celebrate the best in theater and this year’s celebration returned to Radio City Music Hall for the first time since the pandemic.

-“West Side Story” star and Oscar winner Ariana DeBose is hosting the ceremony.
+“West Side Story” star and Oscar winner Ariana DeBose hosted the ceremony.

-See below for a complete list of nominees.
-Winners will be updated throughout the night.
+See below for a complete list of nominees, with the winners indicated in bold.

 Best Play